SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/pudo-integration.md

 ---
 title: Inpost PUDO service
 excerpt: >-
-  The InPost Pick Up and Drop Off (PUDO) service enables customers to use a convenient out of home option to collect or return parcels at designated locations.
+  The InPost uses SAPIENT's Pick Up and Drop Off (PUDO) service that enables customers to use a convenient out of home option to collect or return parcels at designated locations.
 These locations can include Post Offices, retail stores, or lockers, offering greater convenience and flexibility for customers.
 deprecated: false
 hidden: true
 metadata: